 Timeline: DDF is available to students during the academic year.

-- Funding must be approved in advance of the program.
+- Funding must be approved in advance of the program or expenditure.
 Application requests will not be honored retroactively.

 - Funding can be used for conferences, symposia, summits, pitch competitions, hackathons, or other related events that are in line with the mission of the CIL.

-- Students may receive funding up to twice per academic semester, depending on the available funds.
+- Students may receive funding up multiple times per academic semester, depending on the available funds.

 - Funding for international travel expenses is not available at this time.